UK Knife Crime Statistics — 50,000 Offences a Year

 About These Statistics

-There are approximately 50,000 knife crime offences recorded in England and Wales each year, according to Home Office Crime Statistics.
-This equates to approximately 137 knife crime offences every day, or roughly one every 10 minutes.
+There are approximately 53,000 knife crime offences recorded in England and Wales each year, according to Home Office Crime Statistics for 2024/25.
+This equates to approximately 145 knife crime offences every day, or roughly one every 10 minutes.

 Knife crime offences include all crimes in which a knife or sharp instrument was used or threatened to be used.
 The category covers robbery, assault with injury, assault with intent to cause serious harm, threats to kill, homicide, rape and sexual assault where a knife was involved.

-Knife crime peaked in England and Wales in 2019 at approximately 46,000 offences, fell during the COVID-19 pandemic lockdowns, and has since risen to record levels.
+Knife crime peaked in England and Wales in 2019 at approximately 46,000 offences, fell during the COVID-19 pandemic lockdowns, and has since risen to over 53,000 offences per year at its 2024/25 peak.
 London accounts for the highest concentration of knife crime of any police force area, recording approximately 15,000 offences per year — around 30% of the national total.

 The government has introduced several measures to tackle knife crime including Knife Crime Prevention Orders (KCPOs), Serious Violence Reduction Orders (SVROs), and funding for Violence Reduction Units in the highest-impact areas.
 The Serious Violence Duty, introduced under the Police, Crime, Sentencing and Courts Act 2022, requires specified authorities to work together to prevent and reduce serious violence.